-Pain is normally an acute, physiological sensation that we experience when our body is exposed to noxious and potentially damaging stimuli (e.g. noxious heat of an open flame).
-The unpleasantness of pain drives us to engage adaptive behaviors for avoiding these stimuli and favoring healing.
+Pain is normally an acute sensory and emotional state that we experience when our body is exposed to noxious and potentially damaging stimuli (e.g., noxious heat of an open flame).
+The unpleasantness of pain drives us to engage in adaptive behaviors for avoiding these stimuli and favoring healing.
 However, when chronic, pain is a disease that severely affects the quality of life of many patients.
-Injuries or diseases (trauma, diabetes, arthritis, cancer, etc) can induce neuroplasticity in somatosensory circuits that leads to miscoding of sensory information: pain can then become spontaneous and be perceived in the absence of actual stimuli, and normally innocuous stimuli such as light touch or warmth can generate excruciating pain.
+Thus, injuries or diseases (e.g., trauma, diabetes, arthritis, cancer) induce neuroplasticity in somatosensory circuits that lead to chronic pain: pain can then be perceived in the absence of actual stimuli (spontaneous pain), and normally innocuous stimuli such as light touch can generate excruciating pain (allodynia).

 The magnitude of pain in the United States is outstanding, with more than 116 million Americans suffering from chronic pain.
 Furthermore, the lack of effective alternative treatments resulted in a dramatic increase in opioid prescription in the past two decades, driving an alarming augmentation in cases of transitions to addiction and deaths from opioid overdose, a phenomenon termed the Opioid Epidemic.
 In the US today, hydrocodone tops all prescriptions, and deaths from opioid overdose represents the first cause of accidental death, ahead of car accidents.
 Elucidating pain mechanisms is urgently needed to develop novel analgesic therapies and end the Opioid Epidemic.